Leadership Award recipients inspire us with their words, actions and passion.

 Richard Piacentini, executive director of the Pittsburgh-based Phipps Conservatory and Botanical Gardens, who received the award for Individual Leadership for leading the transformation of a century-old conservatory into a model of green-building practices and environmental awareness.
 Its Welcome Center is LEED silver-certified.

 The Construction and Engineering Research Laboratory for the U.S. Army, which was recognized in the Leadership in the Public Sector category for its commitment to LEED certification in the facility acquisition process.
-Beginning in 2008, the Army team instituted a policy that requires all new military construction projects to achieve LEED silver certification and all design teams to include at least one LEED AP.
+Beginning in 2008, the Army team instituted a policy that requires all new military construction projects to achieve LEED Silver and all design teams to include at least one LEED AP.

 Alexander Karsner, assistant secretary in the U.S. Department of Energy’s Office of Energy Efficiency and Renewable Energy, who received the President’s Award for efforts to advance energy efficiency and renewable energy information to a broad audience throughout the United States and abroad.